bbmokhtari/django-translations/docs/reference/context.rst

       Yield the info about the changed fields in the :class:`Context`\ 's :term:`purview`.

-      Yields the info about the changed fields using the :attr:`TranslatableMeta.fields \
+      Yields the info about the changed fields in the :attr:`TranslatableMeta.fields \
       <translations.models.Translatable.TranslatableMeta.fields>` of the
       :class:`Context`\ 's :term:`purview`.